Gourab-Ghosh/timecat-rs/README.md

 The `selfplay` command works on the binary as well.

 ## Cargo Features
 - `binary`: Enables binary builds, including NNUE and engine functionalities.
+Note that certain optimizations are made in this feature resulting to which, some functions which are unnecessary for the binary doesn't work at all.
+So it is recommended not to use the binary feature when `timecat` is used as a library.
 - `nnue_reader`: Adds support for NNUE evaluation by reading nnue files.
 - `inbuilt_nnue`: Integrate built-in NNUE evaluation support by including the nnue file directly into the binary, fetched using the reqwest library.
 - `engine`: Provides the Engine struct for in-depth position analysis and move searching.
 - `colored_output`: Displays all information in a visually appealing colored format for enhanced readability.
-- `speed`: Optimize the code to improve speed at the cost of increased memory usage and in extremely rare cases cause unexpected behavior.
-Note that the gain in speed might be minimal compared to the additional memory required.
+- `speed`: Optimize the code to improve speed by using unsafe rust.
+Note that the gain in speed might not be significant.
 - `serde`: Enables serialization and deserialization support via `serde`.
 - `debug`: Intended solely for development use.
 - `experimental`: Codes under development for upcoming features.